 Under contract with USEPA Region 5, using data from 47 herbaceous and 27 forested wetlands sampled as part of CTAP, the Illinois Natural History Survey developed a wetland Index of Biological Integrity (w-IBI) to evaluate emergent and forested wetlands throughout Illinois.
 The w-IBI takes advantage of plant and bird data to rank any one wetland relative to all other wetlands in the state.
 The disturbance gradient with which the w-IBI was developed was multivariate and multi-scaled.
-Several dozen biological metrics for plants (i.e., variables) were tested, along with established metrics associated with bird conservation scores.
-In summary, 56% of the variation in biological integrity of herbaceous wetlands was explained by 2 variables: mean C (a metric of conservation importance), and native species density (diversity) in the ground layer.
+Several dozen biological metrics for plants were tested, along with established metrics associated with bird conservation scores.
+In summary, 56% of the variation in biological integrity of herbaceous wetlands was explained by 2 variables: mean Coefficient of Conservatism (a metric of the average conservation importance of each plant species), and the number of native plant species in the ground layer.
 Bird conservation scores were also incorporated into this formula to provide biological redundancy to the w-IBI.
-In forested wetlands 79% of the variation was explained by three variables: tree density, mean C of ground layer, and exotic species richness.
+In forested wetlands 79% of the variation was explained by three variables: tree density, mean Coefficient of Conservatism of the ground layer, and species richness of non-native plants.
 The addition of bird scores increased the explanatory power to 86%.

 The w-IBI provides a tool to allow biologists in Illinois to quickly assess the status of a wetland.
-How the w-IBI was created, and how to collect data needed to evaluate wetlands using the w-IBI, are outlined in a report entitled, "An Index of Biological Integrity (IBI) to Monitor and Assess Illinois' Wetlands."
-(Spyreas and Ward.
-2011.
+How the w-IBI was created, and how to collect data needed to evaluate wetlands using the wIBI, are outlined in a report entitled, "An Index of Biological Integrity (IBI) to Monitor and Assess Illinois" Wetlands."
+(Spyreas and Ward, 2011.
 Illinois Natural History Survey.
 University of Illinois at Urbana-Champaign).